hostjane/hostjane.github.io/_pages/what-are-boards.md

 # Can I delete my messages?

-You can archive messages by using the Archive icon in the top right menu of [Messages](https://www.hostjane.com/marketplace/messages), which will remove the message from *All Conversations* view but for legal and audit reasons all conversations are stored and can't be permanetly deleted.
+You can archive messages by using the Archive icon in the top right menu of [Messages](https://www.hostjane.com/marketplace/messages), which will remove the message from *All Conversations* view but for legal and audit reasons all conversations are stored and can't be permanently deleted.

 ![](/assets/archive.png)